yu-ming-chen/tp/docs/DeveloperGuide.md

 ![Architecture Sequence Diagram](images/ArchitectureSequenceDiagram.png)

 Figure 3.1.2.
-Figure of Architecture Sequence Diagram
+Sequence diagram of the delete command.

-Figure 3.1.2. shows how the components interact with each other for the scenario where the user issues the command `delete 1` in a budget page.
+Figure 3.1.2 shows how the components interact with each other for the scenario where the user issues the command `delete 1` in a budget page.

 ### 3.2.
 Components

-This section elaborates on the different high-level components in NUSave.
+This section elaborates on the different high-level components of NUSave.

 #### 3.2.1.
-UI Component
+UI component

 (Contributed by Song Yu)

 ![Structure of the UI Component](images/UiClassDiagram.png)

+Figure 3.2.1.1.
+Architecture diagram of the `UI` component.

 **API**: `Ui.java`

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
+The UI consists of a `MainWindow` that is made up of various UI parts e.g.`CommandBox`, `ResultDisplay`, `StatusBarFooter` etc. All of these classes inherit from the abstract `UiPart` class.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the `MainWindow` is specified in `MainWindow.fxml`.

-In order to dynamically render data to be displayed to the user, when `setUpGuiComponents()` in `MainWindow` is called, the method `setStateBinders()` sets Observer objects to observe changes in `State`.
+In order to dynamically render data to be displayed to the user, when `setUpGuiComponents()` in `MainWindow` is called, the method `setStateBinders()` sets observer objects to observe changes in `State`.
 For a complete explanation, refer to [4.4.2.
 Dynamic Updating](#442-dynamic-updating).

 In summary, the `UI` component:

 * Executes user commands using the `Logic` component.
-* Listens for changes to `Model` and `State` data so that the UI can be updated with the modified data.
+* Listens for changes to `Model` and `State` data.

 #### 3.2.2.
-Logic Component
+Logic component
 (Contributed by Yu Ming)

 ![Structure of the Logic Component](images/LogicClassDiagram.png)

+Figure 3.2.2.1.
+Architecture diagram of the `Logic` component.

 **API**: `Logic.java`

-`Logic` uses the `MainPageParser` and `BudgetPageParser` class to parse commands from the user.
+`Logic` uses the `MainPageParser` and `BudgetPageParser` classes to parse user commands.
 This results in a `Command` object which is executed by the `LogicManager`.
 The command execution can affect the `Model` (e.g. adding an expenditure).
 The result of the command execution is encapsulated as a `CommandResult` object which is passed back to the `Ui`.
 In addition, the `CommandResult` object can also instruct the `Ui` to perform certain actions, such as displaying help to the user.

 `MainPageParser`:
-- Parse all the commands that is inputted by the user when the state of the NUSave is on `MAIN`.
+- Parses all the commands that is entered by the user when the state of the NUSave is on `MAIN`.
-- This includes commands such as `CreateBudgetCommand` and `OpenBudgetCommand` that are unique to execute at the MainPage.
+- Includes commands such as `CreateBudgetCommand` and `OpenBudgetCommand` that are unique to the main page.

 `BudgetPageParser`:
-- Parse all the commands that is inputted by the user when the state of the NUSave is on `BUDGET`.
+- Parses all the commands that is inputted by the user when the state of the NUSave is on `BUDGET`.
-- This includes commands such as `AddExpendtureCommand` and `CloseBudgetCommand` that are unique to execute at the BudgetPage.
+- Includes commands such as `AddExpendtureCommand` and `CloseBudgetCommand` that are unique to the budget page.

 `Commands`:
--  The `Logic` component includes all commands that is executable on both the Main Page and Budget Page.
+-  The `Logic` component includes all commands that are executable on both the main and budget page.
 For a complete elaboration on what each command does, refer to [4.3.
 Commands](#43-commands).

 ![Interactions Inside the Logic Component for the `delete 1` Command](diagrams/commandsPlantUML/diagram/DeleteBudgetCommand.png)

 Figure 3.2.2.1.
-Figure of Sequence Diagram for `delete 1`
+Sequence Diagram for the command: `delete 1`.

-Figure 3.2.2.1. above represents the interactions within the `Logic` component for the `execute("delete 1")` call to remove a budget in NUSave.
+Figure 3.2.2.1 above represents the interactions within the `Logic` component for the `delete 1` command to delete a budget in NUSave.

 #### 3.2.3.
-Model Component
+Model component
 (Contributed by Chin Hui)

-![Structure of the Model Component](images/ModelClassDiagram.png) Figure 3.4.1: Structure of the model component.
+![Structure of the Model Component](images/ModelClassDiagram.png)

+Figure 3.4.1: Architecture diagram of the `Model` component.

 **API** : `Model.java`